wombleton/gitlaw-nz/acts/S/Social Workers Registration Act 2003.md

     _Tribunal_ means the Social Workers Complaints and Disciplinary Tribunal established by [section 114][135]

-    _working day_ means a day that---
+    _working day_ means a day of the week other than---

-    *   (a) is not Saturday, Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, Labour Day, or the Sovereign's birthday; and
+    *   (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's birthday, and Labour Day; and

+    *   (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and

-    *   (b) does not fall in a period commencing on 20 December in one year and ending with 15 January in the next year.
+    *   (c) a day in the period commencing on 20 December in any year and ending with 15 January in the following year.

     Section 4 **medical practitioner**: substituted, on 18 September 2004, by [section 175(1)][185] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).

+    Section 4 **working day**: replaced, on 1 January 2014, by [section 8][186] of the Holidays (Full Recognition of Waitangi Day and ANZAC Day) Amendment Act 2013 (2013 No 19).

 ##### 5 Act binds the Crown